Dilmperis/My_utility_codes/Data (Re)Use Licenses STRATEGY.md

 # Data (Re)Use Licenses STRATEGY:

-Our research group employs a variety of licenses for data, code, theses, and publications, tailored to specific use cases and sharing needs.
+I should employ a variety of licenses for data, code, theses, and publications, tailored to specific use cases and sharing needs.
 Below are the typical licenses used:

 1. **Licenses for Data**